 \right. \ee When the objectives $f_i$ are generic polynomials in $\allx$ and each $g_{i,j}$ is a generic polynomial in $x_i$, we show that \reff{KKTsym:allplayers} has finitely many complex solutions.

-\begin{theorem} Let $d_{i,j}>0$, $a_{i,j} >0$ be degrees, for $i \in [N], j \in [m_i]$.
-If each $g_{i,j}$ is a generic polynomial in $x_i$ of degree $d_{i,j}$ and each $f_i$ is a generic polynomial in $\allx$ and its degree in $x_j$ is $a_{i,j}$, then the KKT system \reff{KKTsym:allplayers} has finitely many complex solutions and hence the NEP has finitely many KKT points. \end{theorem}
+\begin{theorem} Let $d_{i,j}>0$, $a_{i,j} >0$ be degrees for all $i \in [N]$ and $j \in [m_i]$.
+If each $g_{i,j}$ is a generic polynomial in $x_i$ of degree $d_{i,j}$, and each $f_i$ is a generic polynomial in $\allx$, whose degree in $x_j$ is $a_{i,j}$, then the KKT system \reff{KKTsym:allplayers} has finitely many complex solutions and hence the NEP has finitely many KKT points. \end{theorem}

 \begin{proof} For each player $i=1, \ldots, N$, denote